Your brand is likely already being impersonated somewhere online.

 WIPO's domain name dispute caseload has grown consistently:

-Cases span nearly every industry, with the highest volumes in:
+Cases span nearly every industry, with the highest volumes in: - Retail - Banking and finance - Biotechnology and pharmaceuticals - Internet and IT - Fashion

 The brands filing the most UDRP cases through WIPO in 2024 included Carrefour, Meta Platforms, LEGO, Michelin, Sodexo, Philip Morris, Eli Lilly, Sanofi, and Equinor.